 Kirschner wire is sharpened, smooth stainless steel pins available in different diameters and lengths.

-They are used both in surgical and conservative management of fractures.
-In surgery they are either used to hold the fracture fragments temporarily before definitive implant is put or are used as for definitive treatment o fractures too.
+They are used both in the surgical and conservative management of fractures.
+In surgery, they are either used to hold the fracture fragments temporarily before the definitive implant is put or are used for definitive treatment o fractures too.

 These wires can be drilled through the bone to hold the fragments in place.
 Kirschner wire comes in different sizes, and as it increases in size, it becomes less flexible.

 One of the advantages of k wire is easy percutaneous placement.
-That means the the bone can be reached without exposing with surgical incision.
+That means the bone can be reached without exposing with a surgical incision.